 He is one special boy and I have no doubt that his adoptive family will be blessed beyond measure by his life.

 Will you help share him with the world?
 Please share this post and please pray about your own response.
 Are you the family that is missing their son?

-If you have any questions about Ukrainian adoption in general, or more specific questions about Andy you can email me at firstname.lastname@example.org and I will be happy to talk with you.
-Video can be made available to interested families.
+If you have any questions about Ukrainian adoption in general, or more specific questions about Preston you can email me at firstname.lastname@example.org and I will be happy to talk with you.
+Videos can be made available to interested families.